wanhive/hub/docs/INSTALL.md

 1. Select *UTILITIES(2)* from the list of available options.
 2. Next, select *Manage hosts(2)* and then,
 3. Select *Generate a sample "hosts" file(3)*.
-4. Follow the instructions.
+4. Follow further instructions.
 5. Edit the file using your favorite text editor.

 #### Option 3: Use the default template

 * This package includes a sample **hosts** file for testing purposes.
 * The sample file is installed into the **datadir**.
-* Edit the file in your favorite text editor.
+* Edit the file with a text editor.

 ### The hosts database